syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/Getting-Started.md

 # Getting started

-This section explains the steps required to create combo box, populate it with data, and filter  suggestions.Here we create a simple sample for changing the resolution and this section covers only the minimal features that are needed to get started ith the ComboBox.
+This section explains the steps required to create combo box, populate it with data, and filter  suggestions.Here we create a simple sample for changing the resolution and this section covers only the minimal features that are needed to get started with the ComboBox.

 ## Referencing Essential Studio components in your solution